saqibrazzaq/person-ai-API/README.md

 - Sql server instance and database
 - Gpt4all with API support - default http://localhost:4891/v1/chat/completions.
 This should match with Gpt4all

+# Create Database

+- Open Project and then Package Manager Console from Visual Studio
+- Run command "update-database".
+Project already has migration.

+- Another way is to restore from backup

 # How to run locally

 - Open project in Visual Studio 2022 and run directly from VS.